 Process: In my initial sketches, I wanted to capture the visual language of protest signage during the prohibition era, as well as the classic outlaw-associations we have today.

-After several iterations of revision, I created a bold, masculine, and balanced product label that would compliment the authenticity and charm of a southern-branded "outlawed" hard tea.
+After several iterations of revision, I created a bold, masculine, and balanced product label that compliments the authenticity and charm of a southern-branded "outlawed" hard tea.